Mohammedasad22/hikepy/README.md

 # Setup

 1. Go to https://appium.io/
-2. Download appium server for your os and start the server
+2. Download and install appium for your os
+3. Start the server

-## Install requirements
+# Install requirements
 ```
 pip3 install -r requirements.txt
 ```